finalv2/cwp-decap-test/resources/wa-plan-safe-care-outreach.md

 tags:
   - resource
   - prevention
+description: Suggested scripts for reaching out to client families who have been referred to for Help Me Grow Washington resources.
 ---

-Suggested scripts for reaching out to client families who have been referred to for Help Me Grow Washington resources.